tangg6/merge_test_primo/README.md

  Open a terminal and navigate to the project directory.

- Run $ npm i to install package.
+ Run $ npm i to install project dependencies.

  Run $ npm start to start the development server.